ppalmes/CombineML.jl/README.md

 ### Obtain Data

-A tabular dataset will be used to obtain our instances and labels.
+A tabular dataset will be used to obtain our features and labels.

 This will be split it into a training and test set using holdout method.